 Kansas Territory was opened to settlement on May 30, 1854, by the Kansas-Nebraska Act.
 According to “popular sovereignty,” settlers could decide whether to admit their territory as a slave or a free state.
 Soon, New England abolitionists began organizing emigrant aid societies to encourage like-minded citizens to settle in the new territory.
 On August 1, 1854, Twenty-nine northern emigrants, mainly from Massachusetts and Vermont, were the first to arrive in Lawrence, Kansas, named for Amos A. Lawrence, a promoter of the Emigrant Aid Society.
 In September, a second party of 200 men, women, and children arrived.
 Lawrence is one of the few cities in Kansas founded purely for political reasons.

 On October 16, 1854, the first anti-slavery newspaper was established in Lawrence to voice the sentiments of the New England Emigrant Society.
 The newspaper, called the Kansas Pioneer, enraged the pro-slavery supporters.
 The name of the paper shortly changed to the Kansas Tribune.

-Early on the morning of August 21, 1863, Quantrill’s Raiders descended on the still sleeping town of Lawrence.
+Early on the morning of August 21, 1863, Quantrill’s Raiders descended on the still-sleeping town of Lawrence.
 In this carefully orchestrated early morning raid, he and his band, in four terrible hours, turned the town into a bloody and blazing inferno unparallel in its brutality.

 Although most physical traces of the Oregon and Santa Fe Trails have been erased, a few wagon ruts are still visible around Lawrence.
-You can follow both of the trails through Lawrence and Douglas County with an award-winning self-guided tour brochure available at the Lawrence Visitor Information Center located at North Second and Locust Streets.
+You can follow both trails through Lawrence and Douglas County with an award-winning self-guided tour brochure available at the Lawrence Visitor Information Center at North Second and Locust Streets.

 The motives for the settling of Kansas were social and moral, and the issues were stupendous.